Glare and Halos After LASIK: What You Should Know

 Thankfully, we have the right technology to limit any long-term vision problems you might have.
 We’ll provide you with a custom treatment that we base on your cornea’s topography scans.
 The scans create a map of your cornea’s surface, and we can program the laser to smooth over the surface of your cornea.
 This increases your vision quality.

-Now, we want you to give us your thoughts.
-Which section of this article helped you learn the most?
-Leave a comment below and tell us.
-If you need LASIK surgery, contact us to make an appointment with the California Center for Refractive Surgery.
+If you are interested in LASIK surgery, contact us to make an appointment with the California Center for Refractive Surgery.